-16. Ernst Ludwig Weber Moravian missionary
+16. Ernest Ludwig Weber Moravian missionary

 from Ougavik Village on the Kuskokwim (interpreter)

 17. Carrie Weber Moravian teacher

-and wife of Ernst Weber
+and wife of Ernest Weber

 18. Freddie Weber Four year old

-son of Ernst and Carrie Weber
+son of Ernest and Carrie Weber

-THE SS JESSIE HEADS
+SS JESSE HEADS FOR

 at 10 AM, Captain Carlson of the Lakme, unloaded

-supposed to be a relatively short and safe voyage to Kuskokwim Bay.
+From there, it was a relatively short and safe voyage to Kuskokwim Bay.

-The safety of Kuskokwim Bay itself, was another story.
-It was known
+The safety of Kuskokwim Bay itself, however, was

 and treacherous in stormy weather".
 The most treacherous section

 mouth of the Kuskokwim River, which had tides from +14' to -.7'